dubya62/operating_system/plan.md

 <BR><BR><BR>

 ## Attack Mitigations
--   Use rolling keys (mitigates attacker get another user's key)
+-   Use rolling keys (mitigates attacker getting another user's key)
     - every time a user loads the kernel, change their key
         - even if an attacker gets a copy of their key, the next login will change it
     - roll the kernel key every now and then